xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ## Info Dashboard

-The Info Dashboard on the Admin Home page provides information about orders awaiting processing, low in stock products and bestsellers.
+The Info Dashboard on the Admin Home page provides information about your customers' orders awaiting processing, products with low stock and products that sell best (bestsellers).

-The 'Orders awaiting processing' board provides information on the last 5 orders placed in the store.
-A store admin can proceed to the details of any of these orders by clicking on its order number.
+The 'Orders awaiting processing' board provides information on the latest five orders placed in the store.
+You can proceed to the details of any of these orders by clicking on its order number.

-Similarly, the 'Low inventory products' board shows the latest 5 products with the lowest inventory level.
-A store admin can proceed to the details of any of these products by clicking on the product name.
+Similarly, the 'Low inventory products' board shows the latest five products with the lowest inventory level.
+You can proceed to the details of any of these products by clicking on the product name.

 ![info-panel.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/info-panel.png)

 The 'Bestsellers' board shows the products that have been sold the most.
-A store admin can use this board to get a list of all-time bestsellers or limit the range to a certain time period.
+You can use this board to get a list of all-time bestsellers, or limit the range to a certain time period.
 Also, it is possible to get bestseller statistics on either all the products (both in stock and sold out) or just the products currently in stock.

 ![bestsellers.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/bestsellers.png)